-You can access forecasts via the FlexMeasures API at [GET] /sensors/data.
+You can access forecasts via the FlexMeasures API at GET /api/v2_0/getPrognosis.
 Getting them might be useful if you want to use prognoses in your own system, or to check their accuracy against meter data, i.e. the realised power measurements.
 The FlexMeasures UI also lists forecast accuracy, and visualises prognoses and meter data next to each other.

-A prognosis can be requested at a URL looking like this:
+A prognosis can be requested for a single asset at the getPrognosis endpoint, at a URL looking like this:

 '''

-https://company.flexmeasures.io/api/<version>/sensors/data
+https://company.flexmeasures.io/api/<version>/getPrognosis

 '''